MatPont/MT-PGA/README.md

 ### Get the results

-Go in the root directory of the unziped archive and extract the data:
+Go in the root directory of this repository and extract the data:

 ```bash
 tar xvJf data.tar.xz